Hari-2005-crypto/Hari-2005-crypto/README.md

 - 👋 Hi, I’m @Hari-2005-crypto
 - 👀 I’m interested in CSE
-- 🌱 I’m currently learning Pyton
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on CSE
 - 📫 How to reach me no way